 We are excited to announce that on August 11th, 25+ CEOs from leading New York City companies came together to launch the New York Jobs CEO Council.
-The new New York Jobs CEO Council will absorb the HERE to HERE Business Council and CareerWise New York will spin-off to become an independent 501c3 nonprofit organization affiliated with the Council.
+The New York Jobs CEO Council absorbed the HERE to HERE Business Council and CareerWise New York became an independent 501c3 nonprofit organization affiliated with the Council.

 These changes are the fruition of an enormous amount of work by HERE to HERE and our partners over the past two years to establish and incubate the Business Council as well as CareerWise New York.
 Launching ambitious and far-reaching initiatives–that can transform the way we think and what we do about work, learning, and talent development–is one of the reasons why HERE to HERE exists.

-The New York Jobs CEO Council will collaborate with education institutions, community partners, and nonprofit organizations to train and hire skilled workers throughout New York—with a focus on Black, Latinx, and Asian communities.
+The New York Jobs CEO Council is collaborating with education institutions, community partners, and nonprofit organizations to train and hire skilled workers throughout New York—with a focus on Black, Latinx, and Asian communities.

-The Council will be led by Dr. Gail Mellow, who most recently served as President of LaGuardia Community College.
-Barbara Chang will become the executive director of CareerWise New York, and the current CareerWise New York team will move to the newly established 501c3.
+The Council is led by Dr. Gail Mellow, who previously served as President of LaGuardia Community College.
+Barbara Chang is the executive director of CareerWise New York, and the current CareerWise New York team has moved to the newly established 501c3.

-Employers are usually pleasantly surprised by how quickly interns and apprentices learn on the job and how much they are able to contribute from day one, which is one of the reasons we are excited about the launch of the New York Jobs CEO Council.
-The new council will bring opportunities for work-based learning to many more students.
+Employers are usually pleasantly surprised by how quickly interns and apprentices learn on the job and how much they are able to contribute from day one, which is one of the reasons we are excited about the work of the New York Jobs CEO Council.
+The council is bringing opportunities for work-based learning to many more students.
 It’s a great investment in New York’s future and economic recovery and promises to be life-changing for the students we work with in The Bronx and throughout the city.

 “Our collective recovery from the impacts of COVID-19 depends on breaking down systemic barriers that silence the ambitions of young people—especially of Black and Brown students.
 We need new, inclusive opportunities for learning that embrace career success and create skilled professionals—like those being championed by the New York Jobs CEO Council.
 How we rebuild our systems of education and employment determines our shared future.”